-The subject lands consist of three separate parcels located on the west side of Ninth Line, north of Eglinton Avenue West.
-The subject lands are generally flat, and sparsely vegetated.
-Each of the three parcels is occupied by a detached home and accessory structure, used for residential purposes.
+The subject property is located within the Ninth Line Neighbourhood Character Area, on the west side of Ninth Line, north of Eglinton Avenue West.
+The property is generally flat and occupied by an existing detached home and a commercial building used as a veterinary clinic.